 Do you know Gilly, it's, you know, you and I met the other day.
-And later that same day, we talked about this the shag problem.
-Later that same day, I was standing on the at the reception desk in my clinic, and a patient came out and the patient was taking a long time chatting to reception.
+And later that same day, we talked about the SHIG problem.
+Later that same day, I was standing at the reception desk in my clinic, and a patient came out and the patient was taking a long time chatting to reception.
 But the practitioner came out shortly afterwards.
 And he hadn't been booked in again.
-And the receptionist turned to the practitioner and said, Well, what what should we do and the practitioner actually used those words, see how you go.
-And I thought a little word.
+And the receptionist turned to the practitioner and said, well, what should we do and the practitioner actually used those words, see how you go.
+And I thought I'll have a word.
 This is what Gilly would beat you over the head about.
-But it's so it is so easy to do, isn't it because we're conscious?
-Yeah.
-We don't know.
+But it is so easy to do, isn't it, because we're conscious.
 We don't know for sure where treatment is going to take the patient.
 Yeah.

-But they they don't know.
+But they don't know.
 That's the thing.
-They don't know where to go next with one of my girlfriends.
-I was talking to you this morning.
-And I said I was coming on here and she said, Oh, I went to see an osteo she said and he said well see how you go and when you get home if you like you can book yourself back in.
-And she said I'm not going back on.
-On principle. civilise me looking after me, why isn't he booking me back in?
+They don't know where to go next.
+One of my girlfriends I was talking to this morning and I said I was coming on here and she said, oh, I went to see an osteo she said and he said we'll see how you go and when you get home if you like you can book yourself back in.
+And she said I'm not going back on principle.
+Why isn't he looking after me, why isn't he booking me back in?

-Very, very often?
-You know, Claire, my wife fellow osteopath, Claire will often say that unless you tell them to book back in and they will feel they haven't got permission to do it.
-So while there, as you say, there, it's not looking after the patient.
+And very often, you know, Claire, my wife fellow osteopath, Claire will often say that, unless you tell them to book back in, they will feel they haven't got permission to do it.
+So, as you say, there, it's not looking after the patient.
 Interesting question here from Stu.
-Stu says, Should my consultation fee be on my website?
-Yeah, what do you think?
+Stu says, should my consultation fee be on my website?
+What do you think?

 Yeah, let them know what it is.
-Yeah.
-Because you see, you've got you've got different types of people.
-So you've got my, I'm always giving the example of the hairdressers.
-If I went into new hairdressers with my darling husband, the old boy, I would pay top whack because I want the best hairdresser.
+Because you see, you've got different types of people.
+I'm always giving the example of the hairdressers.
+If I went into a new hairdressers with my darling husband, the old boy, I would pay top whack because I want the best hairdresser.
 So that might be 100 quid, I perceive them to be better because they're more expensive.
 I don't have any evidence of that, actually.

-Well, you do your head.
+Well, you do, it's on top of your head.

-Like no, look, no glitter.
-He would would pay five quid to the boy who sweeps up the hair?
-Because he's saved 95 quid patient?
+Look, no glitter.
+He would pay five quid to the boy who sweeps up the hair, because he's saved 95 quid.
+You don't want that patient.

-Well, there is an element of that isn't there that?
-Patients who are looking for the What's that the Groupon deal or the cheapest price or whatever, they're always going to be the ones who will spend most of their appointment haggling about how much you you're charging them on?
-And actually, that makes treatment difficult for you and probably difficult for them as well.
+Well, there is an element of that isn't there that patients who are looking for the Groupon deal or the cheapest price or whatever, they're always going to be the ones who will spend most of their appointment haggling about how much you you're charging them and actually, that makes treatment difficult for you and probably difficult for them as well.